front-end-intermediate/DOM-Scripting/readme.md

 />
 ```

 Ternaries are popular in cases like this - in fact they are essential.
-Imagine trying to write an `if(){} else(){}` statement inside a string literal.
-It wouldn't work because template literals only support expressions.
+You cannot write an `if(){} else(){}` statement inside a string literal.
+Template literals only support expressions.

 Add some new css to support the new elements: